Quick update 11/28/2020 ... Nearly done.

 I read a post on social media that asked "after the time of Trump has passed, will you forgive them"?
 There's a problem with that.
 A common answer was "yes, but I won't forget".
 That's not going to work because they have no intention of ever forgiving you.
 If you look closely, this is a war.
 Right now it is a War on Liberals but it used to be called the Culture Wars.
 Before that, it was the war between Religion and Science with battles like the Scopes trial.
 In and out of that it has been called The Class War.
 Before that, it was just wars of kings, families, tribes, economic interests, religions, and warlords of every type vying for power, usually by violence.
 This war for power in civilization goes way back to when Socrates was convicted of impiety and corrupting the youth.
 It went well before that to when anyone challenged the traditional power structure.
 Forget forgiving them.
 Not only are they not going to forgive you but they will keep making war on you until they control you.
 You need to understand and remember that.
 It's about power and always has been.
 It is driven by our biological nature and the only way to prevent this problem is to understand it, watch for it, and use human tools such as philosophy and law that were created to prevent it.
 Without knowing why though, you won't even be able to do that.
 The problem is that the Controllers inherently endanger civilization because the destructive, inefficient Darwinian strategies that they use inherently work against the cooperation and investment that are essential to civilization.
 What has made it worse is that the interconnectedness of the modern world has morphed the competition for power into an ideology between those that want to control the power and those they want to control.
 Greater powers exist now than ever before and now control includes sophisticated propaganda and surveillance.
 The power cannot be left in the hands of the Controllers because there are ways that they can get an almost unbreakable hold on it.
 Their vested interests will be to prevent change to protect their power.
 Without change, the future of humanity is at risk.
 Humanity is transitioning from a tribal world where power was held by those following a Darwinian drive for it to a world of civilization where power must be held by those invested in the civilization.

 Biology can provide a useful description that tells part of the story of power but the real authority might be Machiavelli.
 He described the ruthless, immoral drive for power of the ruling classes of Europe.
-His description though was of competition for power between "Princes", some immoral, some less so.
-Now the competition is between Princes, the self ordained aristocrats of wealth, weapons, and manipulators of the powers of civilization versus the people that make those powers.
+His description though was of competition for power between "Princes", some moral, some much less moral.
+Now the competition is between "Princes" that are the self ordained aristocrats of wealth, weapons, and are the manipulators of the powers of civilization, versus the people of the civilization that make those powers possible.
 That means that the competition between the power of the people and those that would control them is different.
 Now, laws are used to define the power of government so the law must be protected and used to control those that would manipulate the society.
+The law of the people must be protected from those that would control the society.
 For a long time and especially now, the law in American has been under attack at every level from regulatory capture to manipulation of tax laws, to packing the courts to using armies of lawyers to thwart the law.
 For civilization to flourish, the law must own the balance of power.
 We cannot forgive or forget those that have tried to seize the power of our civilization and society.
 We must take it back or we could lose it forever because that is what they will work for.
 This is not just a battle about law.
 There are other tools that have been developed to fight those that would seize power.
 Philosophy and many of the moral lessons taught by religions are tools for preventing and fighting tyranny.
 This is a moral struggle that cannot be won for very long by weapons.
 In this day and age what it is about is hearts and minds.
 Education strengthens those by teaching the importance of laws and teaching people to be able to tell truth from lies.

 From here on, this rather long story is a description of power based on biology, anthropology, and history.
 Let me tell you the story of this war so you can know what you are up against.
 This war started many thousands of years ago.